sphinx-labs/sphinx/docs/ops-getting-started.md

 ];
 ```

-We'll describe these fields briefly here:
-- `orgId` (`string`): Your organization ID from the Sphinx UI.
-This is a public field, so you don't need to keep it secret.
-- `proposers` (`address[]`): An array of proposer addresses.
-We recommend that you use a dedicated EOA for your proposer that does not store any funds and is not used for any other purpose besides proposing.
-- `mainnets`: (`Network[]`): The list of production networks to deploy on.
-See the [full list of supported production networks](https://github.com/sphinx-labs/sphinx/blob/develop/docs/supported-networks.md#production-networks).
-- `testnets`: (`Network[]`): The list of testnets to deploy on.
-See the [full list of supported test networks](https://github.com/sphinx-labs/sphinx/blob/develop/docs/supported-networks.md#test-networks).

-Fill in these fields with your values.
+Fill in the org ID and proposer with your values.
 You can leave the `mainnets` array empty because we'll only be deploying on testnets in this guide.
+You can learn more about these options in the [DevOps Platform Options section of the Configuring Sphinx guide](https://github.com/sphinx-labs/sphinx/blob/develop/docs/configuring-deployments.md).

 ## 7. Add RPC endpoints